 Completion of an individual investigation or applied research project with a range of alternative culminating experience presentation formats, including traditional thesis.
 Web-based course.

-Prerequisite(s): ARTA 695 Notes: Restricted to students admitted
+Prerequisite(s): ARTA 695

 Notes: Restricted to students admitted into the MA in Arts Administration program.
 A grade of S or U is recorded.